iboutsikas/iboutsikas.github.io/_games/under-the-bay.md

-We ended up implementing a gesture-centric system that directly integrates with Unity's ["New Input System"](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.4/manual/QuickStartGuide.html)(which itself was still stabilising at the time).
+We ended up implementing a gesture-centric system that directly integrates with Unity's ["New Input System"](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.4/manual/QuickStartGuide.html)(which itself was still stabilizing at the time).
 The system works in the following way:

 * Intercept mouse and touch input and attempt to convert it into our gestures.
   If successful we stop propagation to Unity's input system and we process it through our own.